Environmental theology: History

-The history of Environmental Theology is often regarded as a new age idea developed in the last one hundred years, however, evidence shows that its roots can be traced back to Saint Francis of Assisi.
-His sermon to the birds is referred to often when discussing early Environmental Theology.
+The history of environmental theology is often regarded as a new age idea developed in the last one hundred years, however, evidence shows that its roots can be traced back to Saint Francis of Assisi.
+His sermon to the birds is referred to often when discussing early environmental theology.
 It is also discussed for its radical ideas for the time period.

-“The Historical Roots of our Ecological Crisis” is the most prominent citation in a literature review on Environmental Theology.
-Written by Dr. Lynn White Jr. in 1967, "The Historical Roots of our Ecological Crisis" remains one of the core pieces of literature to all environmental theologians.
-In this infamous publication, Dr. Lynn White Jr. proposed the idea that the current ecological crisis can trace its roots back to the Bible and man's interpretation of Gods words.
-He discusses his ideas that Western Christianity overemphasizes an anthropocentric view of the environment that has led to the destruction of the environment over millennia.
-He instead proposes that Christianity to move towards a more nurturing approach to nature.
-At the end of his essay, Dr. Lynn White Jr. nominated Saint Francis of Assisi to be the patron saint of ecologists.
+"The Historical Roots of our Ecological Crisis" is the most prominent citation in a literature review on environmental theology.
+Written by Lynn White Jr. in 1967, it remains one of the core pieces of literature to all environmental theologians.
+White proposed the idea that the current ecological crisis can trace its roots back to the Bible and human interpretation of God's words.
+He contends that Western Christianity overemphasizes an anthropocentric view of the environment, which has led to the destruction of the environment over millennia.
+He instead proposes that Christianity move toward a more nurturing approach to nature.
+At the end of his essay, White nominated Saint Francis of Assisi to be the patron saint of ecologists.

-Writings in environmental theology normally cover two veins of thought, one sector being a belief system and the other sector being a behavior system.
+Writings in environmental theology normally cover two veins of thought: one sector being a belief system and the other sector being a behavior system.
 It is commonly found that documents closely associated with environmental theology do not directly define the term.
 A definition for environmental theology was finally proposed in 2001 – "a term used to describe the God-environment relationship and divine expectations of human behavior in relation to the environment".